You are here

 Opportunities for involvement at Wentworth are extensive.
 Organizations and professional associations affiliated with students’ majors provide a way to get involved, round out their college experience, and pursue their interests.
 A listing of the recognized clubs and organizations is available in the Campus Life suite and at www.wit.edu/campuslife.

-Programs coordinated and offered by Campus Life include leadership programs, the spring awards program, Family Weekend, the Flanagan Campus Center, Colleges of the Fenway co-sponsored events, tickets to various theatres, movies, museums, shows, and Boston attractions.
+Programs coordinated and offered by Campus Life include leadership programs, the spring awards program, Family Weekend, the Flanagan Campus Center, and Colleges of the Fenway co-sponsored events,.
 Campus Life also provides advisement and support for each individual club, as well as the Wentworth Student Government (WSG), the Wentworth Events Board (WEB), and the WIRE internet radio station.

-Wentworth also offers students the opportunity to join one of its club sports: men’s and women’s crew, cycling, mountain biking, men’s rugby, women’s rugby, and ultimate Frisbee.
+Wentworth also offers students the opportunity to join one of its club sports: cycling, mountain biking, men’s rugby, women’s rugby, and ultimate Frisbee.
 These teams offer training and compete at the collegiate level.